-Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 45th Annual Wooden Boat Show has activities for all ages.
-The show takes place at the North Carolina Maritime Museum in Beaufort on Saturday, May 4, 2019.
+Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 46th Annual Wooden Boat Show has activities for all ages.
+The show takes place annually at the North Carolina Maritime Museum in Beaufort on the first Saturday in May.
 It is the longest ongoing wooden boat show in the Southeast.

 This free event celebrates the art of North Carolina boat building and the sport of boat racing.
 Dozens of handcrafted wooden boats will be on display and activities will be available for all ages from 10 a.m. to 4 p.m.

-Paul Fontenoy, Curator of Maritime Research and Technology, says the show has something to offer everyone, even if you’re not a wooden boat enthusiast.
-“We pay a lot of attention to making sure the show is not just interesting for wooden boat enthusiasts,” Fontenoy explains.
-“So we have activities for children and opportunities for families to do things together, such as taking a boat ride.”
+The show has something to offer everyone, even if those who are not wooden boat enthusiasts.
+There are activities for children and opportunities for families to do things together, such as taking a boat ride.

-Youngsters can take part in Maritime games and crafts in the Wooden Boat Kids area.
+Youngsters can take part in maritime games and crafts in the Wooden Boat Kids area.
 Families can team up to test their skills in sailing radio-controlled model boats.
 And, kids can also make their own model sailboats.
-Enjoy traditional skills demonstrations & displays, educational activities, historic vessels, boat models, traditional sailboat races at 3 p.m., and sailboat rides from 1 p.m. to 3 p.m.
+Enjoy traditional skills demonstrations and displays, educational activities, historic vessels, boat models, traditional sailboat races, and sailboat rides.

 One of the main attractions at the Annual Wooden Boat Show is the many traditional wooden boats.
-But, there’s another show that takes place on a smaller scale and it’s always a big draw for boat enthusiasts and landlubbers alike.
-It’s the Carolina Maritime Model Exposition with model boats ranging in average from 25” to 40”.
+But, there’s another show that takes place on a smaller scale: the Carolina Maritime Model Exposition with model boats ranging from 25 to 40 inches in length.

-The number of model boats on exhibit will range from thirty to close to sixty models.
-Often some members of the Carolina Maritime Model Society bring in as many as eight to ten models each.
+The number of model boats on exhibit will range from 30 to close to 60 models.
+Often some members of the Carolina Maritime Model Society bring in as many as eight to 10 models each.

 “These handcrafted vessels are indeed a labor of love, sometimes taking 12 to 14 months to complete,” according to Grant Caraway, Manager of the Museum’s Harvey W. Smith Watercraft Center.